T-Mobile US: cellular IoT device certification and DICE

 - T-Mobile for Business, IoT , T-Mobile US www.t-mobile.com/business/iot

-- T-Mobile IoT developer portal , T-Mobile US iot.t-mobile.com/
+- T-Mobile IoT Device Certification , T-Mobile US www.t-mobile.com/business/solutions/iot/device-certification

 - PTCRB Certification Program , PTCRB www.ptcrb.com/